- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 Mr. Echevarria is also a certified tribal, state, and federal law enforcement officer.

-Greg Engle, Homeland Security Program Director, Office of Justice Assistance, State of Wisconsin
+Greg Engle, Director, Bureau of Planning and Emergency Management, State of Wisconsin

 Greg Engle has been serving as the Homeland Security Program Director since 2007.
 In this capacity he is responsible for directing, developing, and implementing statewide emergency preparedness initiatives.
 These initiatives include a statewide public safety interoperable communications system, regional emergency response teams for collapse rescue, SWAT and bomb response, a statewide volunteer registry and management program, public/private partnerships for emergency responders and government officials and an emergency operations center management system.